monome/docs/norns/maiden.md

 This is where you can edit the selected script.

-To the right there is a bar with two icons: disk is **SAVE** and **PLAY** will run the current script.
+To the right there is a bar with three icons: disk is **SAVE**, **PLAY** will run the current script, **STOP** will stop and clear the currently running script.

+These actions are bound to the following keyboard shortcuts:

+- CMD/CTRL-`S` : save

+- CMD/CTRL-`P` : play

+- CMD/CTRL-`.` : stop

 The editor can be configured for various modes (default, vim, emacs) in addition to tab size and light/dark mode.
 Click the gear icon at the bottom left of the screen.
+For more about maiden's keybindings, [see the docs in the maiden repository](https://github.com/monome/maiden/blob/main/docs/keybindings.md).

 ### programming reference